 Custom dimensions are how you extend GA4 beyond its default schema.
-They let you attach your own data — content categories, user types, subscription tiers, A/B test variants, and more — to events and users, making your reports infinitely more useful.
+They let you attach your own data — content categories, user types, subscription tiers, A/B test variants, and more — to events and users, making your reports far more useful.
 But GA4's custom dimension model is fundamentally different from Universal Analytics, and the old mental models will get you into trouble if you don't understand the new rules.

 How Custom Dimensions Work in GA4

 In Universal Analytics, custom dimensions were a separate concept from hit-level data.
 In GA4, the architecture is completely different: everything is an event parameter.
 There's no separate "dimension" data type.
 When you push dataLayer.push({ event: 'purchase', payment_method: 'credit_card' }), the payment_method is an event parameter.
+(For the naming and structuring rules that apply to the event itself, see our guide to GA4 custom events.)

 A "custom dimension" in GA4 is simply an event parameter that you've registered in the GA4 admin panel so it becomes available in standard reports and explorations.
 Without registration, the parameter is still collected and stored (it appears in BigQuery exports and DebugView), but it's invisible in the GA4 reporting interface.